How to Divide Iris in Spring

 How to Divide Iris in Spring, knife, FlowerPatchFarmhouse.com.com

-Divide Iris rhizome from mother
+Divide Iris Rhizome from the Mother Plant

 You may need to dig around the connecting area to get a good view of it, then slice as close to the mother rhizome as you can.
 Take your shovel and dig up the rhizomes freed from the mother.